 The actual download (in the form of several .rar files), along with more information is available from the SAP Community Trials and Downloads page.
 Search for “7.52 SP04” for convenience.

-You need to read and accept the SAP Software End User License Agreement.
+During installation, you will need to read and accept the SAP Software End User License Agreement.
+A link is provided here for your convenience: SAP Software End User License Agreement.

 Virtual machine for Linux